nanoexpress/legacy/docs/benchmark.md

 ![Memory Usage](https://github.com/dalisoft/nanoexpress/raw/master/.github/images/memory.png)

-Benchmarked on my macBook Pro 2012 13" (Core i5, 8Gb RAM) performance.
+While performing tests on my macBook Pro 2012 13" (Core i5, 8Gb RAM) performance is shown.

 **Note**: _Real-world app memory/rps may differs from these numbers and these numbers are in my macBook_